 Most people are familiar with the fact that most couples who reach the point in an ART cycle when embryos are transferred to the uterus, will not achieve a pregnancy.

-Even when presumably high quality, fertile eggs are used, such as in egg donation, over half of couples are still left disappointed each cycle.
-Since most of the couples are able to get eggs and have fertilization, then the question is where does the failure occur?
+Even when presumably high quality and fertile eggs are used, such as in egg donation, over half of couples are still left disappointed each cycle.
+Since, most of the couples are able to get eggs and have fertilization, then the question is where does the failure occur ?
 The answer may be in the implantation phase.

 - It must continue to divide and grow (it is now called an embryo).